ClojureBridge/organizing/Finding-space,-sponsors,-volunteers,-and-students.md

 ## Recruit participants
 A workshop’s no fun if nobody comes.
 Find out the capacity of the space you’ll be in so that you don’t sign up more people than you have capacity for.
 But remember, a lot of the people who sign up won’t show – could be as many as half.
 Plan accordingly.

-In addition to reaching out to Ruby and Rails user groups, research local tech groups and communities that might include members interested in RoR:
+In addition to reaching out to Clojure user groups, research local tech groups and communities that might include members interested in Clojure:
 * SysAdmins
 * Designers
 * QA Engineers
 * Product and Project Managers
 * Devs working in other languages

-Other people who are often interested in RailsBridge workshops include:
+Other people who are often interested in ClojureBridge workshops include:
 * Lawyers
 * College students
 * Admins
 * Career changers
 * People from all backgrounds!!!

 Now, how are you going to get the word out?
-While here in San Francisco we’re pretty lucky to have things like Meetup.com, posting to local forums, putting flyers in coffee and book shops with a link to a Google form that they can use to say they’ll attend, or connecting with community colleges/local IT businesses in your area to get the word out are also good ways to go.
+Other ideas include posting to local forums, putting flyers in coffee and book shops with a link to a Google form that they can use to say they’ll attend, or connecting with community colleges/local IT businesses in your area to get the word out are also good ways to go.